 Constructing passenger coaches

-In each sector FRP is being increasingly favored by civil and construction engineers.
-IN every field, FRP application has improved the strength and longevity of the construction.
-It wide ranging applications are also remarkable FRP can replace most raw material and be applied to almost any sector.
+Its wide-ranging applications are also remarkable.
+FRP can replace most raw materials and be applied to almost any sector.
 For instance, we use FRP to build tanks as well as cables!

 The reason for FRP’s rising inclusion in all infrastructural projects is easy to understand when we see its unique properties.
 For instance,

-The tensile strength of FRP products is four to seven times more than conventional material like steel and aluminum.
-This makes them ideal for construction material like FRP reinforced rebars or FRP railing and gratings.
+The tensile strength of FRP products is four to seven times more than conventional materials like steel and aluminium.
+This makes them ideal for construction materials like FRP reinforced rebars or FRP railing and gratings.